fbpx

 Therapy begins around the 2-week mark, following the procedure.
 We help people progress through that treatment algorithm so that they can regain their motion and strength in the shortest amount of time possible.

 Generally speaking, following a shoulder replacement surgery, patients will be in a sling for 6 weeks to allow healing of the soft tissues.
+Then we start active range of motion at 6 weeks and strengthening at 12 weeks.

 In general, I tell patients that full recovery can take about 3 to 4 months.
 At 3 months post-op, most restrictions are lifted, and people can begin trying to adapt back to their lifestyle and try out their new shoulder!